5 dangers your dog must avoid in your yard

 - external (theft)

-All of these very different risks require a bit of effort from you and the family.
-Make sure you perform a full review of your garden to remove any oversight you may have had.
-Set a reminder to repeat this every few weeks!
+All of these very different risks require a bit of effort from your side.
+Since our furry friends are more like our family members, make sure you perform a full review of your garden to remove any oversight you may have had.
+Not least, set a reminder to repeat this action every few weeks!

 This article is graciously provided to Tractive by Breeding Business, the online magazine educating ethical dog breeders worldwide.